justinleetyler/justinleetyler.github.io/catalog.md

 813 BEL -- Survial colony 9 / Joshua David Bellin -- Margaret K. McElderry Books, c2014 -- 325 p. -- ISBN 9781481403542.
 > Read 2015-08.
 Grade C. -r -- I'd been so fcused on tracking this wounded thin, I'd forgotten that wounded things can be the most dangerous. -p.
 258 -q -- A global war has decimated humanity.
 A boy named Querry is found by survival colony 9, but he has no memory.
 Creatures known as the Scaldi are after him. -s

-266 BEN -- The bikeable church: A bicyclist's guide to church planting / [by] Sean Benesh; [forward by] Caleb Crider. -- on ASUS tranformer tablet. -- AISN B009AAN20Q.
+266 BEN -- The bikeable church: A bicyclist's guide to church planting / [by] Sean Benesh; [forward by] Caleb Crider. -- [www](https://read.amazon.cim) -- AISN B009AAN20Q.

-g155 BEN -- The science of what makes an introvert and an extrovert / Joseph Bennington-Castro. -- iIO9.com, 2013. -- www.
+155 BEN -- The science of what makes an introvert and an extrovert / Joseph Bennington-Castro. -- iIO9.com, 2013. -- [www](http://drive.google.com).

 915 BEN -- Transformative travel in Nepal / Benin, Kate. -- [GypsyDuo], 2012. -- ASIN B008EAUYEA.